mufflyt/mystery_shopper/README.md

 ## Searching for NPI numbers
 `npi_search_working.R` is the file uploaded to github.com.
 This code performs a search on the National Plan and Provider Enumeration System (NPPES) database for National Provider Identifier (NPI) numbers for a list of healthcare providers in the Otolaryngology (ENT) field.
 It reads in a dataset of Otolaryngology providers, filters out non-U.S. providers, removes special characters, and creates a list of first and last names to search for NPI numbers.
 The code then performs a search for each name pair using the npi_search function from the npi package, and stores the results in a list.
 It flattens the search results and removes duplicates to get only distinct NPI numbers.
 Then it joins the search results with the original dataset of provider names, keeping only matching NPI numbers, and filters to select only Otolaryngology providers.
 It cleans up and selects relevant columns, and writes the final result to a CSV file.

+### Matching Names to NPI numbers
+'npi_api.R' and 'npi_search_working.R' are both viable options that get about 70% matches of the names to NPI numbers.

 ## Split list up to x number of callers
 See `Splitting_dataframe_to_send_to_callers.R` (see files on github)